Home » Blog » Microsoft 365 Provisioning

 PnP is heavily used for SharePoint customizations and site provisioning.
 The M365 Graph API is more versatile, allowing for both administrative tasks across Microsoft 365 and detailed actions like user management, mail, calendars, and more.

-Advantages of Graph API vs PnP
+What are the Advantages of Graph API vs PnP?

 M365 Graph API Advantages: